lamson/backstage-microsite/website/blog/2020-03-16-announcing-backstage.md

 ## As simple as writing a plugin.

 Backstage makes it easy to unify all of your infrastructure tooling, services, and documentation under a single, easy-to-use interface.
 So your engineers will always know where to find the right tool for the job.
-And they’ll already know how to use it — because everything uses the same, familiar UI.
+And engineers will already know how to use each tool — because everything uses the same, familiar UI.

 <illustration: aggregation play>

-Everyone loves open source and the infrastructure [landscape](https://landscape.cncf.io/) is exploding.
-As these projects are maturing, companies are adopting them at an increasing rate.
-What we have found is that when the number of tools grows, it becomes increasingly hard for engineers to use all of these discrete tools (or even discover what tools are available!).
-Most of these tools have been built to solve one specific problem.
-Oftentimes there is no connecting tissue between them.
-This context switching takes engineers out of their flow and adds a significant cognitive load.

-This is where Backstage comes in.
-Building one central developer portal that integrates all your tools takes more work.
-But we think it is worth it.
+The number of open source infrastructure projects and tools [landscape](https://landscape.cncf.io/) is exploding.
+As the sheer volume of projects increases, companies and their engineers find it increasingly difficult to keep track and adopt all of the tooling fast enough to keep pace.
+Most of the tools were built by a different individual, team, or company, which means that there is no single UI/UX, and simply getting the tool installed and started can be a painful challenge- let alone wrangling each tool to work with one another within your existing ecosystem.
+Due to varying qualities and the varying UI/UX of each open source project, we'd like to introduce Backstage as a best-of-breed platform for developers to use... all in service of ensuring a flawless, consistent user experience.

 ## The Spotify story